 Interviewees suggested that housing impacts of CSG activity were not as pronounced in Wallumbilla as in Roma, and that housing has remained affordable.
 Historically, rental prices were very stable at about \$100 per week from 2001 to 2005.
 Prices began climbing at this time, with the highest prices recorded in 2012 and 2013 at \$260 per week.
 The included data shows the median rent for the broader Roma Region SA2, however interviewees reported that rents in Wallumbilla reached up to \$500 per week.
-Rents have since come down to \$180 in 2017; this has continued the post-boom decline since 2015, but is still 12.5% higher than pre-CSG rent values.
+Rents have been \$180-200 since 2015/16; this has continued the post-boom decline since 2015, but is still 12.5% higher than pre-CSG rent values.
 The median house price in the Roma Region SA2 has been increasing steadily since 2003, with the fastest growth occurring between 2006 and 2010 (before CSG construction commenced in the region).
-This reached an all-time high of \$190,000 in 2016; however, in 2017 this growth has showed signs of slowing down and reversing, coinciding with a drop in demand (number of sales).
+This reached an all-time high of \$190,000 in 2016; however, since then house sale price has been decreasing and in 2018 the number of house sales doubled on the previous period.
 A high number of properties that are vacant or for sale have been observed.
 Empty company-owned houses, in particular, are perceived as a problem.